 3.3.
 Frequency of Science-based Activities in Preschool

-Four of the interviewed teachers reported that they engage every day some science-based activity in the preschool.
+Four of the interviewed teachers reported that they engage every day in some science-based activity in the preschool.
 Science-based activities are done in the classroom, the school courtyard, on field trips, and even at home.
 As one preschool teacher proudly said, "…each and every day.
 The children bring from home things that are related to the teaching” (7).
 Several said that the parents share with them the children’s interest in science and continued learning at home.
-Mathematics, literacy, and sustainability/environmental education are reported to be combined in the teaching of science.
+The teachers reported that they combine science education with mathematics, literacy, and sustainability/environmental education.
 Some teachers had difficulty defining the frequency of science-based educational activities in their class.
 Two said they conduct science-based activities twice a week, two others said twice a month.
-Some said they think they do not spend enough time teaching science: “It’s not enough, not to the extent I would like,” (5) “Not the frequency I would like it to be,” (8) and “No time.
-I have birthdays and other parties, there is not time for everything” (4).
+Some said they think they do not spend enough time teaching science: “It’s not enough, not to the extent I would like” (5) “Not the frequency I would like it to be” (8) and “No time.
+I have birthdays and other parties, there is not time for everything,” (4).

 3.4 Methods of Teaching Science in Preschool

 All of the interviewed teachers said that they use various methods for teaching science, such as learning by doing practical science-based activities, problem-solving, and research activities.
 For example: “Extraction of olive oil was a very interesting experience.
-I brought olives, they crushed them, felt the oil ...”
-(7).
+I brought olives, they crushed them, felt the oil” (7).
 Or: “Snails: That’s something that really interests them.
-We gave the snails food, we cleaned their container.
+We gave the snails food.
+We cleaned their container.
 The children were involved in the whole process.
-We checked what they did or did not eat ...”
-(5).
+We checked what they did or did not eat” (5).
 “Sometimes we do group experiments as well.
 This is how we did the evaporation experiment using a kettle” (1).

 Most said they often teach science to the whole class, even though they agree that this method is sometimes less appropriate for preschool children.
 As one teacher described: “There are a lot of activities I have to do during the day.
 I do not have enough time to do much in groups” (2).
 Another teacher expressed concern and frustration that she could not always use appropriate methods for science-based activities: “I have about an hour each day that I can teach science.
 I try to work in small groups ...
 If I teach the whole class ... the science activity loses ... all its value... especially where there are two age groups.
 The younger ones are ... not sitting still.
 On the other hand, the older students, it is clear that they understand.
 I should do the scientific activity only with them.
 In the end everything is squandered and it’s a pity ... every time I try, but that’s the way it is” (6).
 “In the sciences, I do not know how to build it gradually.
 Where do I start?
 How should I continue?
 I do use tools, but what is better to start with?
 What is the order?
 Maybe it is not worth it at all” (8).